Activities of Daily Living (ADL)

 Due Process Hearing

-EC - Early Childhood
+Early Childhood (EC)

 Programs and services provided to children with disabilities from ages 3 through 5.
+Also known as preschool or Pre-K.

-ECE - Early Childhood Education
+Early Childhood Education (ECE)

 The education of a child in grades pre-kindergarten through third grade (age range of birth through 8 years of age).

-ECI - Early Childhood Intervention
+Early Childhood Intervention (ECI)

 Programs designed to provide assistance to preschool- aged children with physical or developmental problems.

-ECSE - Early Childhood Special Education
+Early Childhood Special Education (ECSE)

 CPS provides early childhood specialized services to students three to five years of age based on the needs identified in their Individualized Education Program (IEP).
 The Office for Students with Disabilities works closely with the Office of Early Childhood Education to provide all students with access to high quality, individualized instruction.

-ED - Emotional Disability
+Emotional Disability (ED)

-Disability category under IDEA.
 A condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a child’s educational performance:

 - An inability to learn that cannot be explained by intellectual, sensory, or health factors